tmokmss/opensearch-rest-resources/README.md

 # Custom Resources Library for Amazon OpenSearch Service

 An AWS CDK construct library to manage OpenSearch resources via CloudFormation custom resource.
+This is especially useful if you use fine-grained access control feature on OpenSearch, where you have to create resources such as role or role mapping via OpenSearch REST API.

 ![architecture](./imgs/architecture.png)